 Citi Benefits Handbook

-You may save from 1% to 50% — in whole percentages — of your eligible pay.
-You may save on a Before-Tax or on a Roth After-Tax basis or a combination of both.
-However, your combined Before-Tax and Roth After-Tax Contributions may not exceed the lower of 50% of your eligible pay or the IRS limit on Before-Tax and Roth After-Tax Contributions to a 401(k) plan.
-For 2021, that limit (not including Catch-up Contributions) is $19,500.
+In general, you may save from 1% to 50% — in whole percentages — of your eligible pay.
+You may save on a Before-Tax basis, a Roth After-Tax basis or a combination of both.
+However, your combined Before-Tax and Roth After-Tax Contributions may not exceed the lesser of 50% of your eligible pay or the IRS limit on Before-Tax and Roth After-Tax Contributions to the Plan.
+For 2023, that limit (not including Catch-up Contributions) is $22,500.
 Your contribution election stays in place from year to year unless you make a change, you are subject to automatic increases, or you elect to have your contributions automatically increased.

 Before-Tax Contributions are deducted from your pay before federal — and, in most locations, state and local — income taxes are withheld.
 Since your taxable income is reduced, you should owe less income tax for the current year.
 Before-Tax Contributions do not reduce Social Security or Medicare taxes or Social Security benefits.

 Taxes are deferred on your contributions and any investment earnings on those contributions for as long as they remain in the Plan.
 However, you will pay income tax on all of this money when you receive a distribution of your account balance.

 Even though your taxable income is reduced when you make Before-Tax Contributions to the Plan, the level of your other pay-related benefits under the Company's plans — such as life insurance benefits under the Citi Life Insurance Plan — is not affected.
 The value of these benefits continues to be based on your full pay (as defined under those plans) before you contribute to the Plan.